 - When deploying database schema updates (use the Compare database versions tool to compare database versions) or changes to content types, the target site will be put offline, and will display a maintenance page during deployment to avoid data loss or corruption.
 The maintenance page can be customized.
 If a deployment contains these type of changes, ensure to inform Episerver when ordering deployment to production.

-- If add-ons are used on the site, ensure that the modules and modulesbin folders are included in the project so that these are published as well.
+- If add-ons are used on the site, ensure that the modules and modulesbin folders are included in the project so that these are published.
 Publishing the database schema should only be performed on the first publish operation.

 - Add-on modules must be installed to the Integration environment via NuGet to work with the DXC Service deployment process.
 The default configuration disables users to install add-ons on a production website and must not be changed.